CFBSD-Summer2020/HW04/README.md

 # HW04

-The easiest way to look through  this assignment is to fork it and knit it.
+The assignment is called "Wing_size_HW04.Rmd".
+The easiest way to look through  is to fork it and knit it.